 To sum up, a healthy lifestyle is always something we must all strive for.
 Being healthy makes us happy and satisfied, so try and make it a habit to eat these energizing foods regularly and improve your productivity throughout the day.

-Frank Hamilton is a blogger and translator at translation service TheWordPoint.
+ABOUT THE AUTHOR: Frank Hamilton is a blogger and translator at translation service TheWordPoint.
 He is a professional writing expert in such topics as blogging, digital marketing and self-education.
 He also loves traveling and speaks Spanish, French, German and English.